mittalsam98/bookheap_frontend/README.md

 It is a book selling web app built in a MERN stack and deployed on Netlify.
 You can sell books with images and can also see what others are selling.

 Live Preview at : https://bookheap-app.netlify.app/
-Backend code is there is not here :).

 ### Hi there 👋 I am Sachin, a full stack web and app developer.
 I love to build new things that excites me a lot.